FOSS Week in Review

 Back on January 24th, Oracle was sitting on their hands after issuing incomplete patches to not handle security issues in Java, issues bad enough to evoke dire warnings from the U.S. Department of Homeland Security.
-I opined on that day that Ellison’s hired help needed to get off their duffs and come up with a good fix quick, even if Java has turned-out to be a puppy Larry Ellison no [...]
+I opined on that day that Ellison’s hired help needed to get off their duffs and come up with a good fix quick, even if Java has turned-out to be [...]

 Continue reading Java: Where Oracle, Twitter and Black Hats Meet

 I’m talking about Java.
 You know, the write-once-run-anywhere platform that seems to be severely broken from a security viewpoint, rendering it more than useless when used inside a browser.

 Oracle, the company that’s owned Java since purchasing Sun Microsystems in 2010, seems to be clueless.
 Back in October the company pushed out a patch to fix some security holes [...]

 Continue reading Will Oracle Wake Up & Smell the Java?

 The biggest news this week has centered around fears that Linux may become uninstallable on Wintel machines from the big OEM’s.
 But there’s been more.
 Some fun stuff.
 Some silly stuff.
 Some stuff that might eventually develop into something important…

 Last week on FWIR I mentioned there was a storm beginning to brew around Windows 8 and secure boot, which could potentially keep Linux from [...]

 Continue reading Can Penguins Dance on a Dell, Will Reiser File Again, Are Samsung and Intel Going to the Prom?